Dadido3/D3config/README.md

 - Can handle multiple configuration files.
 They are merged into one tree prioritized by order. (e.g. user settings, default, ...)
 - Has several storage types (JSON files, YAML files), and you can add your own storage types.
 - Changes are saved to disk automatically, and changes on disk are loaded automatically.
-- Event system that signals changes to the tree.
+- Listen for changes to the tree or child elements of the tree by defining a callback function.
 - Safe against power loss while writing files to disk.
 - Thread-safe and deadlock proof by design.